Skip to main content

 The TFSA Investment Guide

-The Tax-Free Savings Account is the most powerful tax-advantaged investment vehicle available to eligible Canadians.
+The Tax-Free Savings Account is one of the most powerful tax-advantaged investment vehicles available to eligible Canadians.
 Just like other registered accounts like Registered Retirement Savings Plan (RRSP) and Registered Education Savings Plan (RESP), a TFSA is a tax-sheltered means to grow your wealth.
 Unlike the other plans however, there is no limit on how you use your savings.
 It is important to use a TFSA to its full advantage to see your wealth grow, without having to pay tax on the earnings!

 How to use your TFSA